-If a dispute occurs concerning the assignment of Unforced Capacity requirements related to new customers, it shall be resolved in accordance with Section 3.5.5 of this Manual.
+concerning the assignment of Unforced If а dispute occurs Capacity obligations requirements related to new customers, it shall be resolved in accordance with Section 3.5.5 of this Manual.
 If the direct assignment of the Unforced Capacity obligation for a new customer takes place within the Capability Period, the LSE with the new customer obligation shall be required to have sufficient Unforced Capacity to cover that assignment on the first day of the month after the first Monthly Auction following the assignment and for each month thereafter in the Capability Year, in accordance with the monthly LSE certification requirements.
-For example, if the NYISO provides notification of an assignment of a new customer Unforced Capacity requirement to an LSE on July 10th (prior to the Monthly Auction taking place in mid-July), that LSE is required to have sufficient Unforced Capacity to cover that assignment from August through the following April, on a monthly basis.
+For example, if the NYISO provides notification of an assignment of customer a new Unforced Capacity obligation requirement to an LSE on July 10th (prior to the Monthly Auction taking place in mid-July), that LSE is required to have sufficient Unforced Capacity to cover that assignment from August through the following April, on a monthly basis.